nucypher/nucypher/docs/source/glossary.rst

       1 NU = 10\ :sup:`18` NuNits.

     Period
       A timeframe of approximately 7 days in the NuCypher Network.
+This parameter is used as a minimum unit for policy duration, and is also the cadence with which workers must make an on-chain commitment to being online and available.
+Note that period durations were 24 hours in the genesis (previous) protocol and could change again in the future.

     PKE
       Public-key encryption.